rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 | full | 10% more data usage | 100% encryption | yes
 | split | least data usage | DNS encryption only | yes

+# TO-DO:

+- Add instructions for full tunnel on iOS.
+Split Tunnel on iOS is not supported at this time.
+- Add instructions for a full tunnel on Android.

 ---

 <img src="./images/logos/cloud.svg" width="48" align="left">